 [Feature Focus] Exact Path Assignments

-For current Exact Path customers, we know you’re putting the power of our adaptive diagnostic assessment to work 2-4 times a year to automatically create high-quality learning paths that include content arranged along a valid progression of K-12 curriculum.
-Now, we want to give you even more flexibility to search for additional content, build just-in-time assignments, and drive meaningful intervention.
+In addition to putting the power of our adaptive diagnostic assessment to work 2-4 times a year to automatically create high-quality learning paths that include content arranged along a valid progression of K-12 curriculum, we give you even more flexibility to search for additional content, build just-in-time assignments, and drive meaningful intervention.

 Want access to all Exact Path content so you can preview and build everything in one place?
 Start from the Content Search or Assignments areas to pinpoint the lessons, activities, videos, printable worksheets, and suggested Study Island topics you’re looking for.
 Use the filters available to refine your search by subject, grade, and domain, then choose a skill or standard.
 Want to skip ahead?
-The Content Search area even offers a quick search bar is also available to speed things up.
+The Content Search area even offers a quick search bar to speed things up.

-2. Create an Assignment: After conducting your search, preview any elements before assigning, then click the blue ‘Assign’ button for the content you’d like to select.
+Create the Assignment: After conducting your search and previewing lesson elements, click the ‘Assign’ button for the content you’d like to select.
 A pop up will guide you through naming your assignment, determining dates for availability, and selecting students.
 Your first assignment will be ready in no time!

 Track Student Progress: Keep an eye on how your students are doing as they work through the assignments you’ve created from the Assignments tab.
 Each assignment will appear as a separate tile for you to drill into.
-Make edits at any time, and review the progress learners are making through the curriculum.
+Make edits at any time and review the progress learners are making through the curriculum.
 The amount of time spent, progress status, and scores are all recorded here.
 When you’re finished with an assignment, you also have the option to Archive it so that your Assignments area stays clean.
 No need to worry about losing your data though, we’ll hold on to it for you so you can review it at any time.

 You can put this new feature to use in several different ways.
-As we worked to learn more about educator needs, we uncovered three important uses for the search content and assignments tool.
+As we continue you partner with Exact Path educators, we’ve seen three primary uses of the assignments feature put into action.
 As you review these three possible applications, think about what would make the most sense for your students.

-While Exact Path’s adaptive learning paths are designed to automatically provide necessary remediation or extension, the assignments feature offers a few additional options to help you drive individualized support.
-For starters, from the assignments area you can access learning videos that aren’t otherwise offered in the learning path.
+Remediation or Extension: While Exact Path’s adaptive learning paths are designed to automatically provide necessary remediation or extension, the assignments feature offers a few additional options to help you drive individualized support.
+For starters, from the assignments area you can access instructional videos that aren’t otherwise offered in the learning path.
 There’s also secondary content, also known as additional lessons covering the same skill as what’s in the learning path, but not automatically incorporated that you can choose from.
 Additionally, there are some printable resources found in the content search area that you can use to build offline assignments.
-This includes worksheets as well as lesson ideas that you can preview online and then print for personal use.
+This includes worksheets as well as lesson ideas that you can preview online and then print for teacher-guided intervention.
 Use these tools to help align your next round of small-group instruction with what students are doing in the program.

 Interested in learning more about all of the latest features available in Edmentum Exact Path?
-Visit our What’s New page for a complete digest, or watch this recorded webinar to see all latest enhancements in action!
+Visit our What’s New page for a complete digest!